KyleMayes/vulkanalia/tutorial/book/src/overview.md

 * The optionality of the `layer_name` parameter is encoded in the function signature.
 That this parameter is optional is not captured in the C function signature, one would need to check the Vulkan specification for this information
 * The fallibility of the command is modelled by returning a `Result` ([`VkResult<T>`](https://docs.rs/vulkanalia/%VERSION%/vulkanalia/type.VkResult.html) is a type alias for `Result<T, vk::ErrorCode>`).
 This allows us to take advantage of Rust's strong error handling capabilities as well as be warned by the compiler if we neglect to check the result of a fallible command
 * The command wrapper handles the three step process described above internally and returns a `Vec` containing the extension properties

+Note that command wrappers are still `unsafe` because while `vulkanalia` can eliminate certain classes of errors (e.g., passing a null layer name to this command), there are still plenty of things that can go horribly wrong and cause fun things like segfaults.
+You can always check the `Valid Usage` section of the Vulkan documentation for a command to see the invariants that need to upheld to call that command validly.

 You likely noticed the `&self` parameter in the above command wrapper.
 These command wrappers are defined in traits which are implemented for types exposed by `vulkanalia`.
 These traits can be separated into two categories: version traits and extension traits.
 The version traits offer command wrappers for the commands which are a standard part of Vulkan whereas the extension traits offer command wrappers for the commands which are defined as part of Vulkan extensions.